skaman82/Pocket-Groundstation/README.md

 • RJ45 output for power+AV (only one wire to goggles) - constant 8V output on any power source </br>
 • Powerswitch</br>
 • Build-in DVR</br>
-• Switch to toggle between DVR output (to adjust settings or review footage) or direct module output</br>
+• Automatical switching between DVR output (to adjust settings or review footage) or direct module output</br>
 • Low-voltage alarm and cell autodetection (adjustable via OLED, so it can work with lipo or li-ion batteries)</br>
 • DRV-control via OLED (Eachine Pro DVR)</br>
 • RSSI/Channel-information and DVR-Autostart (only with True-D module with 3.7D firmware)</br>